yu-greenland/name_transliteration/README.md

 - implement edit distance taking into account word lengths
 - also make cleansing class and make it pretty
 - have special protocol for Japanese

+problems
+- poetry added packages are not working as expected, is not found when run in poetry shell, work around is to directly call the virtual environment python on the python program I want to run